MicrosoftDocs/sql-docs/azure-sql/managed-instance/automated-backups-overview.md

 Azure SQL Managed Instance computes your total used backup storage as a cumulative value.
 Every hour, this value is reported to the Azure billing pipeline.
 The pipeline is responsible for aggregating this hourly usage to calculate your consumption at the end of each month.
 After the database is deleted, consumption decreases as backups age out and are deleted.
 After all backups are deleted and PITR is no longer possible, billing stops.

 > [!IMPORTANT]
-> Backups for a deleted database are being kept for Point-In-Time Restore (PITR), which can increase storage costs as backups are kept even though the database is deleted.
+> Backups for a deleted database are kept for point-in-time restore (PITR), which can increase storage costs as backups are kept even though the database is deleted.
 To reduce costs, you can set the backup retention period to 0 days, but only for deleted databases.
-For regular databases, minimum retention period is 1 day.
+For regular databases, the minimum retention period is 1 day.

 ### Fine-tune backup storage consumption